carrerasrodrigo/aws-ssm-helper/README.md

 - `cache_file` the name of the cache file where the parameters will be stored temporarily.
 If you want to disable the cache, pass `None` as a parameter.
 - `ignore_load` indicated to ignore the loading of the parameters and return an empty dict.
 - `with_decryption` indicated if the parameters that we want to retrieve are encrypted.
+- `fail_on_error` in case there is an error getting the credentials it will be raised.

 ### `get_keys_env`
 This method will return the same information that `get_keys` but instead of asking for arguments it will obtain the information from the environment variables.
 In order to use it you have to define the following variables.